26 Feb How to Train a Cat to Use the Toilet

 Step #4.
 Replace the litter box with the training seat

 Remember that DIY cat toilet training seat you made?
-Place it on the toilet seat and add flushable litter.
-Make sure it’s not going to move around when your cat uses it.
+Place it on the toilet seat and add flush-able litter. sWheat makes a quality all natural clumping litter.
+You can find it on Amazon here.
+Also make sure it’s not going to move around when your cat uses it!

 Your cat may have a few accidents at this point.
 Don’t punish her for it!
 It just means that she hasn’t learned the purpose of the training seat yet.